 Bounds for nonadaptive group tests to estimate the amount of defectives

-given error probability, and overestimated only by a constant factor, called the competitive ratio.
-The latter problem is also interesting in its own right.
-It can be solved with O(log n) randomized group tests of a certain type.
-In this paper we prove that O(log n) tests are really needed.
-The proof is based on an analysis of the influence of tests on the searcher's ability to distinguish between any two candidate numbers with a constant ratio.
-Once we know this lower bound, the next challenge is to get optimal constant factors in the O(log n) test number, depending on the desired error probability and competitive ratio.
-We give a method to derive upper bounds and conjecture that our particular strategy is already optimal.
+that O(log n) tests are also necessary, if elements for the pools are chosen independently.
+The proof builds upon an analysis of the influence of tests on the searcher's ability to distinguish between any two candidate numbers with a constant ratio.
+The next challenge is to get optimal constant factors in the O(log n) test number, depending on the prescribed error probability and the accuracy of d.
+We give practical methods to derive upper bound tradeoffs and conjecture that they are already close to optimal.
+One of them uses a linear programming formulation.

 learning by queries